zulip/zulip/docs/production/deployment.md

 The `postgres` user on the replica will need to be able to authenticate as the `replicator` user, which may require further configuration of `pg_hba.conf` and client certificates on the replica.
+If you are using password authentication, you can set a `postgresql_replication_password` secret in `/etc/zulip/zulip-secrets.conf`.

 [warm-standby]: https://www.postgresql.org/docs/current/warm-standby.html
 [wal-g]: export-and-import.md#backup-details